Introduction to Online Control: Bibliographic Remarks

-\begin{exercise} In this exercise we give a guided proof of the ergodic theorem.
-Consider a given irreducible and a-periodic Markov chain with transition matrix $P$. \\ \begin{subexercise}Show that $P$ has a left eigenvalue equal to 1. \end{subexercise}\\ \begin{subexercise}Show that all eigenvalues of $P$ are at most one in magnitude. \end{subexercise}
+\begin{exercise} In this exercise, we give a guided proof of the convergence part of the ergodic theorem.
+Consider a finite irreducible and aperiodic Markov chain with transition matrix $P$. \\ \begin{subexercise} Show that the all-ones vector is a right eigenvector of $P$ with eigenvalue $1$.
+Conclude that $1$ is also an eigenvalue of $P^\top$. \end{subexercise}\\ \begin{subexercise} Show that all eigenvalues of $P$ have magnitude at most one. \end{subexercise}

-The irreducibility and aperiodicity of the Markov chain imply that the eigenvalue equal to one is unique.
-We are going to assume this fact, and denote by $\vv_1$ the corresponding eigenvector. \\ \begin{subexercise}Consider an abirtrary distribution $\bp_0$, and the distribution after $t$ iterations of the Markov chain $\bp_t = P^t \bp_0$.
-Prove that $ \lim_{t\to \infty} \bp_t = \vv_1. $ \end{subexercise} \end{exercise}
+The irreducibility and aperiodicity of the Markov chain imply that the eigenvalue $1$ of $P^\top$ is simple and that all other eigenvalues have magnitude strictly smaller than one.
+Assume this fact, and let $\vv_1$ denote the corresponding left eigenvector normalized to sum to one. \\ \begin{subexercise} Consider an arbitrary initial distribution $\bp_0$, and the distribution after $t$ iterations of the Markov chain, $\bp_t = \bp_0 P^t$.
+Prove that